tang-yf20/yf-tang.github.io/index.md

 ### Research Interests

-Applied and Computational Mathematics and Theoretical Machine Learning.
-Apart from that, I am also interested in Astronomy and Detective Novels.
-Anime is also highly appreciated.
+Applied and Computational Mathematics and Theoretical Machine Learning, mainly numerical methods for partial differential equations.
+Apart from that, I am also interested in the application of math in other domains.

 ### Lecture Notes